AP source: Manchin agreeable to wealth tax for Biden plan

 Biden met with Manchin and Schumer, D-N.Y., at the president’s home in Wilmington after Democrats missed last week’s deadline to resolve disputes.
 Biden has said he'd like to see a $2 trillion package and they are trying again this upcoming week to reach agreement.

-It’s unclear what level of the new taxes Manchin would support, but he generally backs the White House proposals, according to the person who requested anonymity to discuss Manchin's position.
-Neither person requesting anonymity was authorized to discuss the negotiations by name.
+It’s unclear what level of the new taxes Manchin would support, but he generally backs the White House proposals, according to the person who insisted on anonymity to discuss Manchin's position.
+Neither person insisting on anonymity was authorized to discuss the negotiations by name.

 The White House said the breakfast meeting was a “productive discussion” about the president’s agenda.
 The talks appeared to last for hours, but no decisions were announced.
 The Democrats “continued to make progress,” the White House said in its post-meeting statement.